Ballon d'Or: Overview

 France Football modified the rules for the Ballon d'Or in 2022.
 They changed the timing so that awards were given not for achievements during a calendar year, but for a football season.
 It was also decided that an international jury of specialized journalists, with one representative per country, from the top 100 in the latest FIFA Men's World Ranking would determine the winner of the award; the plebiscite had previously been open to all countries since 2007.
-UEFA co-organizes the Ballon d'Or gala since 2024, with France Football retaining the voting system and the Ballon d'Or name.
+UEFA co-organizes the Ballon d'Or gala, a role it has held since 2024, with France Football retaining the voting system and the Ballon d'Or name.

 Criteria

 The Ballon d'Or is awarded based on three main criteria: